-At Northleigh CE Primary School we use the Read Write Inc (RWI) programme to get children off to a flying start with their reading.
+At Northleigh CE Primary School we use the Read Write Inc (RWI) programme to ensure our children receive the best start with their reading.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.

 Our approach is systematic, consistent and rigorous in order that all children become readers as quickly as possible.

 When using the RWI programme to read the children will: